Axiomatizing first-order consequences in independence logic: The Soundness Theorem

 \end{lem} \begin{proof} Easy induction on the complexity of the formula. \end{proof}

 \begin{prop} Let $T \cup \{\psi\}$ be a set of formulas of independence logic.
 If $T \vdash_{\I} \psi$, then $T \models \psi$. \end{prop}

 \begin{proof} We will prove this claim by induction on the length of derivation.
 First notice that the previous lemmas provide the soundness of rules 3, 4, 6 and 7.
-Rules 1, 2, 9, 10, 11, 12, $\ja$ I, $\ja$ E, $\tai$ I and $\neg$ E are obviously sound.
-Also rules $\tai$ E, $\neg$ I, $\forall$ I, $\on$ I and $\on$ E are identical to the corresponding rules in the dependence logic case and the proof for these goes the same way as in \cite{juhajouko}.
-Rule $\forall$ E is restricted version of the corresponding dependence logic rule and also here the proof introduced in \cite{juhajouko} suffices.
-We are then left to prove induction steps for rules 5 and 8 only. \begin{itemize} \item[Rule 5] Assume that we have a natural deduction proof of $\forall y B$ from the assumptions
+Rules 2, 11, 12, 13, 14, $\ja$ I, $\ja$ E, $\tai$ I and $\neg$ E are obviously sound.
+Also rules $\forall$ I, $\on$ I and $\on$ E are identical to the corresponding rules in the dependence logic case and the proof for these is as in \cite{juhajouko}.
+Note that these rules do not apply downward closure.
+Rule $\forall$ E is a restricted version of the corresponding dependence logic rule and also here the proof introduced in \cite{juhajouko} suffices.
+The rules presented in Figure \ref{dod} form the well-known sound and complete axiomatization for inclusion dependencies (see \cite{cfp}), and are clearly sound in this context too.
+Hence, we prove induction steps for rules \ref{rule1}, \ref{rule5}, \ref{rule8}, \ref{rule9} and \ref{rule10}.
+Note that in the soundness proof of rule 1, we use the fact that all the non-discharged assumptions used in the derivation of $C$ are downwards closed.
+The soundness proofs of $\tai$ E and $\neg$ I are then analogous applications of this principle, and hence omitted. \begin{itemize} \item[Rule 1] Assume that we have a natural deduction proof of $A\tai C$ from the assumptions